Mine clearance organization: Ukrainian Deminers Association

+The Ukrainian Deminers Association is a Ukrainian non-profit organization founded in 2018 by Tymur Pistriuha and a group of specialists with the aim of contributing to the development of the mine action system in Ukraine.
+It is a certified mine action operator and carries out humanitarian demining activities, including non-technical survey, technical survey, clearance, and explosive ordnance disposal.

 Military

 Military mine clearance agencies focus on the process undertaken by soldiers to clear a safe path so they can advance during conflict.
 The military process of mine clearance only clears mines that block strategic pathways required in the advance or retreat of soldiers at war.
 The military term used for mine clearance is breaching.
 This process accepts that limited casualties may occur.

 Area cleared

 The survey teams of MCPA have identified, marked and mapped more than 280 e6m2 of mine contaminated area and about 199 e6m2 of former battle area contaminated by UXO.